Stickybit-zz/playground-7srh7lld/statement.md

 You'll find below a summary of these question categories and some examples.
 I hope this will help for your next tech interview!

-# Java Language Questions are mainly about classes, methods, objects, syntax and APIs.
+# Java language questions are mainly about classes, methods, objects, syntax and APIs.

 ![Java Books Library](https://iili.io/Hpk7I.jpg)